Vianney-Gln/Focus/README.md

 ## ![Setup](https://i.imgur.com/viJ8RPS.png)
 <br>

-This project use 2 API, TheMovieDb and Firebase.<br>
+This project uses 2 API, TheMovieDb and Firebase.<br>
 Clone this repository.<br>
 You can launch this project by populating a `.env` file.
 There a sample available (`.env-sample`).<br>
-Launch a `npm install` to install all packages.
+Launch `npm install` to install all packages.

 <br>